Ygallo/book-club/README.md

 # img

--  Only a logged in user can choose to edit a book they uploaded and showing in their "My Books" page.
+-  Only a logged-in user can choose to edit a book they uploaded and showing in their "My Books" page.
 This is done by clicking the edit button on the book card.
 - The form opens with all fields populated with the original content.
-- If a user tries to edit a book (by changing the url) without being signed in they are redirected to the log in page.
+- If a user tries to edit a book (by changing the URL) without being signed in they are redirected to the login page.

 ### Delete Recipe

  ![deletebook](https://res.cloudinary.com/dne60wscn/image/upload/v1684100192/static/readme%20images/delet4ebook_ke4jyp.jpg)

-- Only a logged in user can choose to delete a book they uploaded and showing in their "My Books" page.
+- Only a logged-in user can choose to delete a book they uploaded and showing on their "My Books" page.
 This is done by clicking the edit button on the book card.
 - The user is asked to confirm if they wish to delete the book or cancel.

 ### Vote question

-- The vote question will only display the last poll title available for the comming month.
+- The vote question will only display the last poll title available for the coming month.
-- The user has the option to click on the **vote now** botton to see the book options for the vote, or to click on **results** to see the results up to the moment.
+- The user has the option to click on the **vote now** button to see the book options for the vote, or to click on **results** to see the results up to the moment.

 ### Vote choices

-- The vote Choices will display the books up for vote.
-A card with 3 books each with its Cover, Title, Author and a **Vote for this book** botton will be shown to the user.
+- The vote Choices will display the books up for a vote.
+A card with 3 books each with its Cover, Title, Author, and a **Vote for this book** button will be shown to the user.
 - The User will need to select one option and then confirm the selection by clicking on Vote.
 - If the user tries to vote for a second time a message will appear to inform the *they have already voted on this question*.
-- If a user tries to access the vote (by changing the url) without being signed in they are redirected to the log in page.
+- If a user tries to access the vote (by changing the URL) without being signed in they are redirected to the login page.

 ![vote-choices](https://res.cloudinary.com/dne60wscn/image/upload/v1684100161/static/readme%20images/vote_rffnew.jpg)

 ### Vote results

  - The Results page will show the current results for the monthly poll.
-A book cover thumbnail with the title and author will display with the number of votes for each book.
+A book cover thumbnail with the title and author will display the number of votes for each book.

 ![vote-results](https://res.cloudinary.com/dne60wscn/image/upload/v1684100161/static/readme%20images/results_lhy6sb.jpg)